Bulk billing

 Bulk billing is a payment option under the Medicare system of universal health insurance in Australia.
 It can cover a prescribed range of health services as listed in the Medicare Benefits Schedule, at the discretion of the health service provider.
 The health service provider - usually a doctor - is paid 85% of the scheduled fee for outpatient services; and 75% of the scheduled fee for inpatient services, by billing the government via the patient's Medicare card.
-The service provider receives a fixed proportion of the scheduled fee but avoids the costs and risks of billing and debt collection.
-It could be described as a form of factoring.

-Bulk billing rebates may be collected and paid directly to the service provider, or the service provider may collect the equivalent fee from the patient; leaving the patient to claim the rebate online, over the telephone, by mail, or at a Medicare office.
+Bulk billing rebates may be collected and paid directly to the service provider, or the service provider may collect the equivalent fee from the patient, leaving the patient to claim the rebate online, over the telephone, by mail, or at a Medicare office.
 Increasingly, service providers offer electronic lodgement at the practice using EFTPOS.

-Under Medicare, it is not permissible to charge the patient a co-payment with bulk billing (although this was previously permissible): a service provider who bulk bills for a service may not charge the patient further for that service.
+Under Medicare, it is not permissible to charge the patient a co-payment with bulk billing (although this was previously permissible); a service provider who bulk bills for a service may not charge the patient further for that service.